ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

             after resampling.

-    * ``velocity_coincidence_thinning``` The particles are sorted into phase space cells and merged.
+    * ``velocity_coincidence_thinning``` The particles are sorted into phase space cells and merged, similar to the approach described in :cite:t:`param-Vranic2015`.
       It has three parameters:

         * ``<species>.resampling_algorithm_delta_ur`` (`float`) optional (default `1e5`)
             The width of momentum cells used in clustering particles, in m/s.